ywang412/propmanagement/content/about.md

 ---
 title: "About Us"
-description: "Learn about Premier Property Management's mission, values, and commitment to excellence"
+description: "Learn about HTX Property Management's mission, values, and commitment to excellence"
 date: 2024-01-01
 draft: false
 ---

-# About Premier Property Management
+# About HTX Property Management

 ## Our Story

-Founded in 2009, Premier Property Management has been serving property owners in the local community for over 15 years.
+Founded in 2009, HTX Property Management has been serving property owners in the local community for over 15 years.
 What started as a small family business has grown into one of the region's most trusted property management companies, managing over 500 properties and serving more than 1,000 satisfied clients.

 Our journey began with a simple mission: to provide property owners with professional, reliable management services that maximize their investment returns while minimizing their stress.
 Today, we continue to uphold that mission while leveraging modern technology and industry best practices.